GESS-research-group/pyshbundle/paper.md

 # Acknowledgements

 The authors would like to thank Dr.-Ing.
 Markus Antoni and Clara Buetzler, Institute of Geodesy, University of Stuttgart, Germany, for early feedback.
-We are grateful to the financial support from IISc-ISRO Space Technology Cell for funding the project titled "Improving the spatial resolution of GRACE TWS for India using remote sensing datasets and modeling approach" under grant number STC0437.
+We are grateful for the financial support from IISc-ISRO Space Technology Cell for funding the project titled "Improving the spatial resolution of GRACE TWS for India using remote sensing datasets and modeling approach" under grant number STC0437.
+BDV would like to acknowledge the financial support from Science and Engineering Research Board, Government of India, under the grand agreement number SRG/2022/000625 for the MATRA project.

 # Future Plan